grushaprasad/cosc426/labs/lab02/Lab2.md

 ## Structure

-This lab has three parts:
+This lab has four parts:

-1. Go from linguistic phenomenon to model evaluation
+1. Understand the linguistic phenomenon and research question
-2. Systematize your evaluation
-3. Analyze results and compile your findings
+2. Describe how you will use the `NLPScholar` toolkit to answer the research question
+3. Use the `NLPScholar` toolkit to generate results
+4. Interpret the results

 ## Provided files

 -  Lab2.py
-- `sample_results.tsv`
+- `sample_data.tsv`
 - [A google doc
   template](https://docs.google.com/document/d/1kBff1UjvVXto0X-gH4Icb3MbB9zhND0PRCj-c1nz6m4/edit?usp=sharing)
     to write responses